 %run to run a notebook from another notebook.
 For more information about using

 %run, see Use %run to import a notebook.
+The code used to generate the examples is shown following the screenshot.

 For code stored in a Databricks Repo, you can call the test and run it directly from a notebook.